 Aggregate Functions

-Aggregate functions take sets of values from a group produced by an explicit or implicit GROUP BY
+Aggregate functions take sets of values from a group produced by an explicit or implicit GROUP BY and return a single scalar value computed from the group.

 The CData Virtuality Server supports the following aggregate functions: